babyanonymouse/dojo-blog/notes.md

 What i've learnt. referrals to the code.

+## Notice

+- remove unnecessary files and components eg logo.svg, etc as shown in this project
+- We cannot output booleans and objects in the App.js file dynamically
+- `sfc` - basic starting emmet
+- opt to delete App.css and use index.css
+  - main editing area is javascript
+- index.css is global no need to import, app.css is specific
+- make sure to import a file to use it

 ## React router

 1. the components are able to switch without the client contacting the server. eg: